yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 1. *_deployFunds(uint256 _amount)*
     **Purpose**:
-    - This function is called during every deposit into your strategy to give it the opportunity to deploy the underlying asset just deposited into the yield source.
+    - This function is called during every deposit into your strategy to allow it to deploy the underlying asset just deposited into the yield source.

     **Parameters**:
     - `_amount`: The total amount of underlying asset that is currently available for the strategy to deploy including the amount deposited and previously idle funds.